 We didn’t come up with 20 ideas, 50 ideas, or even 105 morning meetings sharing ideas.
 We put our teacher brains to work and created 180 different morning meeting greeting ideas and discussion prompts, one for each day of the school year!

 Daily Morning Meeting Questions for Kids

 This resource is structured with Monday through Friday slides, each with a simple yet thought-provoking prompt.
 The days of the week are themed as follows

 - Mindset Monday – These morning meeting prompts promote a growth mindset and goal setting.

 - Talkative Tuesday- These daily prompts encourage students to learn more about each other through talking about things they love and have in common.

 - Wacky Wednesday – Each of these fun morning meeting questions encourages students to use their imagination and verbal skills to engage in conversation.

-- Feelings Friday – Each of these Friday morning meeting questions guides students into discussions about feelings, emotions, and coping strategies.
+- Feelings Friday – Each Friday morning meeting question guides students into discussions about feelings, emotions, and coping strategies.